Royal Palm Beach, FL

 Average Travel Time

-Using averages, employees in Royal Palm Beach, FL have a N/A commute time (N/A minutes) than the normal US worker (N/A minutes).
+Using averages, employees in Royal Palm Beach, FL have a longer commute time (30.2 minutes) than the normal US worker (26.6 minutes).
 Additionally, 1.05% of the workforce in Royal Palm Beach, FL have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Royal Palm Beach, FL compares to that of it's neighboring and parent geographies.